ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 The outcomes help understand what needs to be done (and not done).

-_The service designer_ will help with the outcomes, but how?
+How will _a service designer_ will help with the outcomes?

 Is _service design_ about one person’s role?
 No.

 But being _a service designer_ is a person’s role.
-What does that mean as ervice designer does?
+What does that mean a service designer does?

-I tend to think of service designers more as coaches, coaxers, being interdisciplinary themselves to bring an interdisciplinary view of a service by gathering people with different disciplines and channels/silos together.
-And softly, innovation to ways of working and delivered services through education, innovation through exploration.
+I tend to think of service designers more as coaches, coaxers, being interdisciplinary themselves to bring together an interdisciplinary view of a service by gathering people with different disciplines and channels/silos together.
+And softly bring innovation to ways of working and delivered services through education, innovation through exploration.
 If a user's experience is the result of the collective efforts of a team’s work then service design is a contributor to that.

 #### Closing